MSU-Students/game-py/feature-player&enemy.md

 ## Player Character: "CAPTAIN AIDEN"

 As the main character, **Aiden**,
-I want to move, jump, and fight enemies,
+I want to move, and fight enemies,
 so that I can survive and complete my journey.

 ### Abilities: